 The people!
 Whether I’m in the office, or visiting people in their homes, my job is about talking to people.
 When people use any of our services they are often experiencing physical or mental difficulties themselves, or crisis in their family, and may be distressed, upset or angry.
 It’s highly rewarding being able to break down and analyse the cause of the difficulty and to provide an answer, which in turn helps to improve their overall wellbeing.

-What do you think about the Product Advice Service?
+What do you think about the Expert Advice Service?

 We talk to people who have relatives in crisis or in hospital who are investigating large pieces of equipment that may not be appropriate for the person.
 We frequently point people towards statutory services to request assessments so that appropriate equipment can be provided on loan by their local authority.
 Many people are unaware of the services that are available in the community.

-What kind of calls do the Product Advice team get?
+What kind of calls do the Expert Advice team get?